 Of course, then as now, if the lowly do not immediately embrace the Utopian plans of the elite, they must be whipped into line by greater and greater degrees of coercive pressure.
-Sanger herself said that “Possibly drastic and Spartan methods may be forced upon society if it continues complacently to encourage the chance and chaotic breeding that has resulted from our stupidly cruel sentimentalism.”[xi]
-She also opined that “To meet this problem [of dysgenics] as a great scientist has recently pointed out, we need not more of the fit, but fewer of the unfit.
+Sanger herself said, “Possibly drastic and Spartan methods may be forced upon society if it continues complacently to encourage the chance and chaotic breeding that has resulted from our stupidly cruel sentimentalism.”[xi]
+She also said, “To meet this problem [of dysgenics] as a great scientist has recently pointed out, we need not more of the fit, but fewer of the unfit.
 The propagation of the degenerate, the imbecile, the feeble‑minded, should be prevented.”[xii]

 The doctors who wrote for The Birth Control Review openly advocated what they called a “medical utopia with birth control.”
 J. Walter Carr, M.D. wrote that “The community would have to take suitable precautions in self defense and might decree that all adolescents should be examined at puberty and steps taken to sterilize those who could not reasonably be expected to beget healthy children.”[xvi]
 Another physician, Anna Blount, wrote that

 There they are, a motley group, from the gay, light‑hearted moron, who cannot make an intelligent plan, even to do mischief; to the doddering idiot, the crafty paranoiac, the wretched epileptic, the moral imbecile, the chronic criminal with hereditary taint, and even the village ne’er‑do‑well.
 What do they cost us, in wealth, in labor and in misery?
 They must be eliminated.
-Eugenics makes birth control imperative. … But whatever the means this stream of human waste must be deflected from the melting‑pot. … Godspeed the day when the unwilling mother, with her weak, puny body, her sad, anemic unlovely face, and her dependent whine, will be no more.
+Eugenics makes birth control imperative. … But whatever the means this stream of human waste must be deflected from the melting‑pot. … Godspeed the day when the unwilling mother, with her weak, puny body, her sad, anemic, unlovely face, and her dependent whine, will be no more.
 In that day, we shall see a race of American thoroughbreds, if not the superman.[xvii]